lgnbhl/BFS/README.md

 ### Catalog of tables

-A lot of tables are not accessible through the API, but is still present in the official BFS website.
-You can access the [RSS feed tables catalog](https://www.bfs.admin.ch/bfs/en/home/statistiken/kataloge-datenbanken/tabellen/_jcr_content/par/ws_catalog.rss.xml?skipLimit=true) using the `bfs_get_catalog_tables()`.
-Most of them are Excel files.
-Note again that only a part of all the public tables seem accessible using the RSS feed.
+A lot of tables are not accessible through the official API, but they are still present in the official BFS website.
+You can access the [RSS feed tables catalog](https://www.bfs.admin.ch/bfs/en/home/statistiken/kataloge-datenbanken/tabellen/_jcr_content/par/ws_catalog.rss.xml?skipLimit=true) using `bfs_get_catalog_tables()`.
+Most of these tables are Excel files.
+Note again that only a part of all the public tables accessible are in the RSS feed.

 ``` r